 Accounting for fill rate

 Fill rate can create the biggest discrepancy between the headline rate and actual performance.
 A partner offering $10 CPM but only filling 20% of impressions is nearly not worth as much as a partner offering $6 CPM and filling 50% of impressions ($2 vs $3).
-Official help resources from Google (such as this) suggest pricing DFP line items based on CPM multiplied by fill rate.
+Official help resources from Google (such as this) suggest pricing GAM line items based on CPM multiplied by fill rate.

 This is clearly an improvement over using headline CPM alone, but still rarely paints an accurate picture.

-It is usual to see a difference between how many impressions DFP gave a network and how many the impressions the network reports that they received.
+It is usual to see a difference between how many impressions GAM gave a network and how many of the impressions the network reports that they received.
 These discrepancies are completely normal but do vary considerably from one network to another.
 This can significantly impact the rate that the publisher gets paid for their impressions.

 An example: Using “Bad model #2” a site filling 30% of impressions at $15 would be trafficked at $4.50.
 If they were dropping 15% of impressions, they would actually yield $3.83.

 The answer to this issue is to abandon the headline CPM completely and instead calculate a true CPM based on the impressions sent to the network and the revenue generated by them.
-To do this we look at the revenue and the impressions reported by DFP (rather than those reported by the source).
-If you consider that a publisher’s commodity is the impressions that they have to sell, this makes a lot of sense: You want the best price for every impression that DFP has to offer.
+To do this we look at the revenue and the impressions reported by GAM (rather than those reported by the source).
+If you consider that a publisher’s commodity is the impressions that they have to sell, this makes a lot of sense: You want the best price for every impression that GAM has to offer.
 This brings us to a much improved 3rd bad model:

 All passbacks are not created equal